davidolufemi/davidolufemi/README.md

 - 👋 Hi, I’m @davidolufemi
-- 👀 I’m interested in software development (full stack)
-- 🌱 I’m currently learning Python and C
+- Currently learning DevSecOps and cloud Engineering
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me 978479053

 <!---